 Until very recently, this music was hardly known.
 It received its world premiere recording only in 2008, by English flautist Kathryn Thomas and pianist Richard Shaw, in a highly interesting CD release on the Deux-Elles label titled Fauré and His Circle.

 Just about five minutes in length, the Scherzo-Pastorale is revealed as a highly appealing early work.
 In the CD’s program notes booklet, pianist Richard Shaw characterizes the piece as “a short, charming and inventive work,” adding that “its sparkling character and harmonic language suggest the influence of Richard Strauss.”

 Personally, I don’t hear strong Richard Strauss influences – and I suspect that the piece’s composition predated most of the German composer’s international successes.
 Either way, I agree that the music is infectious and interesting throughout – and is over way too soon.

 More than three decades would pass before Schmitt composed another work featuring the flute – in this case, four of them.
 His Quartet for Flutes, Op.
-106, which was composed in 1944, is nearly unique in the flute repertoire.
+106 — which was composed in 1944 and had its premiere performance in Rio de Janeiro, Brazil of all places — is nearly unique in the flute repertoire.